b-samee/MaximumTakeOffMassOptimizer/README.md

 }
 ```

-The `None` value is used to indicate to the optimizer that we don't want to provide a value ourselves, instead letting the optimizer figure it out.
-For `setpoint_parameters`, `None` means that the setpoint parameter should be initialized to 0.
-For `aerodynamic_forces`, `None` means that the parameter should be initialized to 0, except for three cases: for `acceleration_gravity` it is 9.81, for `lift_coefficient` it is 1.0, and for `true_airspeed` the optimizer should dynamically update the velocity to match the plane's current velocity at every step of the simulation.
+The `None` value, known as `null` in `json`, is used to indicate to the optimizer that we don't want to provide a value ourselves, instead letting the optimizer figure it out.
+For `arithmetic_precision`, `null` means the precision should be set to the default of 3.
+For `setpoint_parameters`, `null` means that the setpoint parameter should be initialized to the default of 0.
+For `aerodynamic_forces`, `null` means that the aerodynamic parameter should be initialized to the default of 0, except for three cases: for `acceleration_gravity` it is 9.81, for `lift_coefficient` it is 1.0, and for `true_airspeed` the optimizer should dynamically update the velocity to match the plane's current velocity at every step of the simulation.

+Three parameters of the configuration work together to affect the duration and quality of the simulation: `timestep_size`, `mass_range`, and `arithmetic_precision`.
+The smaller the `timestep_size`, the more accurate the simulation output will be but the longer it will take.
+The tighter the `mass_range` is around the actual MOTM, the faster the simulation, but this requires prior knowledge or a ball-park estimate of the MOTM.
+As for the `arithmetic_precision`, it controls how much the optimizer should keep pushing for higher masses.
+A precision of 3 signifies that the nearest gram suffices.

 ## Example Use Case